GameDevCoder/portfolio/_staff_members/game-dev-coder.md

 I have worked in the games industry as an Engineer and a Technical Artist with a focus on pipeline tools and graphics programming.

-I like finding efficient solutions to solve the complex problems encountered on game development projects.
+I like finding efficient ways to optimize work loads, reduce development time and solve the daily problems encountered on game development projects.

 I also have a strong interest in DevOps, AI and Machine Learning.

+&nbsp;

-I studied game development programming at DigiPen in Vancouver, British Columbia for a year.
+I studied game development programming at [DigiPen in Vancouver, British Columbia](https://www.digipen.edu/about/our-history){: target="_blank"} for a year.
 Then I decided to move overseas to pursue a career as a game developer, continue my studies and gain international experience.

+&nbsp;

 I have worked on several game projects in the past fifteen years.
 Presently I am working as a Technical Artist on the Playstation 4 title "[Project Awakening : Arise" at Cygames.](/clients/cygames/){: target="_blank"}